All of Better Earth's PFAS resources in one place

 Where is there PFAS legislation specific to food packaging?

-- 7 states have now banned PFAS in food packaging: Connecticut, Maine, Minnesota, New York, Vermont, Washington, and California.
+- 8 states have now banned PFAS in food packaging: California, Connecticut, Maine, Minnesota, New York, Rhode Island, Vermont, and Washington.

 - California has moved to take action on removing PFAS from packaging sold at foodservice institutions within state-owned property (SB 1335).